chandreshsharma/PhoneDirectory/README.md

 # PhoneDirectory

-# This is the PhoneDirectory project.
+# This is the PhoneDirectory project to store and retrieve people's phone numbers and addresses
-# The PhoneDirectory stores and retrieves people's phone numbers and addresses
+i